mrjgreen/aws-docker-swarm/README.md

 ##### Manager Group

-For a functioning cluster, you must run a manager group, which by default consists of 3 instances which join the cluster as swarm managers.
+For a functioning cluster, you must run a manager group which by default consists of 3 swarm manager instances, one in each availability zone.

     make swarm-managers

 ##### Worker Groups

 You can have as many or as few worker groups as you wish, running in as many different configurations as you choose.
-Worker groups join the cluster as swarm workers.
+Instances in worker groups join the cluster as swarm workers.
+By default this terraform config creates a single worker group running 1 instance.

 ### Docker Swarm Discovery